 This modern and slightly misleading term means making the home environment safe for children.
 A simple plan to child-proof your home would be:

 Accidents Outside Home:

-Most of the domestic accidents can happen outside home, too but outside home the most important type of accidents will be traffic accidents.
+Most of the domestic accidents can happen outside home, too but outside home the most important type of accidents are traffic accidents.

 Road Traffic Accidents are the most dreadful accidents and they are on continuous rise thanks to increase in number of vehicles and resultant increase in traffic congestion.
 But disregard for traffic rules is one important factor in these accidents.
 Start teaching traffic rules to children from a very young age.